-I worked with Paul Young of Literary & Screenplay Consultants from about 2005 to 2010 to learn how to write proper screenplays.
-He did a great job, but when you check Politics - Legal issues, you’ll find the reason I suffered brain damage: forced medication.
+I worked with Literary & Screenplay Consultants from about 2005 to 2010 to learn how to write proper screenplays.
+One of thirty-five employees did a great job, but I suffered brain damage.
+When you check Politics - Legal issues, you’ll find the reason why: forced “medication” without any sign of illness.
 I’m constantly working on recuperating, but essentially, years of life and opportunity went down the drain.

-I keep practicing also, among other things metaphor exercises, which I’m mostly only allowed to use visually in my screenplays, unless it’s a shorter way of evoking a visual image: “Mist thick as pea soup.”
+I kept and keep practicing also, among other things metaphor exercises, which you can use visually in screenplays or as a shorter way of evoking a visual image: “Mist thick as pea soup.”

 When you read these books, you do need to learn to recognize what questions lead to the proper answer.
 One question that in practice doesn’t work is, “What’s your character’s need?”
 What does work is, “What does your character want and how does this conflict with what your character needs?”